 How can I enjoy Dolby Digital Plus?

 Since DD+ is implemented by DTV channels, Netflix and Amazon Prime Video, a Dolby Digital Plus compatible display is an absolute must.
 All models on the market since 2010 are equipped with a compatible decoder.
-As for A/V receivers, most models commercialized prior to 2012 are not compatible with DD+.
-On the other hand, all A/V receivers commercialized in 2018 are compatible with the DD+ format, as are most Dolby Atmos compatible A/V receivers.
+As for A/V receivers and soundbars, most models commercialized prior to 2012 are not compatible with DD+.
+On the other hand, all A/V receivers and soundbars commercialized in 2019 are compatible with the DD+ format, as are most Dolby Atmos compatible A/V receivers and soundbars.

-Netflix has stated that Dolby Atmos soundtracks (Dolby Digital Plus Atmos) are available with an Ultra HD subscription, and that its apps for LG OLED displays (2017 and newer), Windows 10 and Xbox One game consoles (S and X) are all compatible.
+Netflix has stated that Dolby Atmos soundtracks (Dolby Digital Plus Atmos) are available with an Ultra HD subscription, and that its apps for LG OLED televisions (2017 and newer), Panasonic TVs (2019 and newer), and Sony BRAVIA Android TVs (2018 and newer), as well as Windows 10 and Xbox One game consoles (S and X) are all compatible.